JessAHughes/Covid-Data/README.md

 ### Data Source

 The data set used for this analysis can be found on " https://ourworldindata.org/covid-deaths " though it is a bit outdated at this point.
 The link also has their own helpful charts to visualize the data.
+I could not include the dataset on my github as it was too big.

 ### Tools